Iveco Zeta: TurboZeta

 In 1987 the turbocharged Iveco TurboZeta arrived.
 This had turbocharged versions of the 3.9 litre four-cylinder Iveco 8040 engine with either 74 or 85 kW.
 The TurboZeta was facelifted somewhat and received more aerodynamic, rectangular headlights.
 These later found their way into the remainder of the range.
-The TurboZeta and Zeta were also license built by Zastava Kamioni in Kragujevac, in the former Yugoslav republic.
+The TurboZeta and Zeta were also license built by Zastava Kamioni in Kragujevac, in the former Yugoslavia.
 Zastava built the truck until at least 2012, and they were exported through Iveco channels to many markets.
-Since 2004 it has been sold as the EuroZeta, after a facelift and updates to meet the then current Euro III emissions standards.
+Since 2004 it has been sold as the EuroZeta, after a facelift and updates to meet the contemporary Euro III emissions standards.
 More recent versions (85.14) have a 140 PS Cummins diesel engine which meets the Euro IV emissions requirements.
 The Zeta was also built in Turkey, by Otoyol Sanayi of the Koç Group, from 1990 until 2006.
 Late, heavier-duty Otoyol Ivecos had their headlight openings blanked and the lamps placed below instead, in the bumper.

-In the United States, Iveco Trucks of North America offered the TurboZeta under the EuroTurbo name in the 1980s, until the Company ended their North American sales in mid-1991.
+In the United States, Iveco Trucks of North America offered the TurboZeta under the EuroTurbo name in the 1980s, until Iveco ended their North American sales in mid-1991.
 A range of trucks with GVWRs from 10000 to 22800 lb were available, sold in Classes 3, 4, 5, and 6.
 The Class 3 EuroTurbo 12-12 had a 105 hp four-cylinder turbodiesel engine while the 10-14, 12-14, 15-14, and 18-14 all have a 135 hp six-cylinder engine.
 The 23-16 was the only Class 6 model and received a 155 hp inline-six.

 The Zeta was gradually replaced from beneath by the heavier versions in the S-series (Daily), and at the top by the lighter duty Ford Cargos (which were sold as Iveco-Fords in some markets, beginning in 1986).
 In Germany and some other markets, the Iveco-Magirus MK range (Club of Four) also encroached at the top end of the Zeta range.
 Eventually, in 1991, the all new Eurocargo replaced the remainder of the Zeta range in most Western markets.
 While large numbers of Zetas were built over a fairly long production life, not many remain in Western Europe.
 Always built down to a price (and often with indifferent rust protection) they were usually disposed of at the end of their working life.
 As they look a bit too modern for most classic truck collectors, most remaining European Zetas will likely end up crushed or exported.